1. Our first agent-based evolutionary model

 And with this, we’re ready to go!
 Give it a try, and enjoy the good progress you are making!

-Naturally, to make a model run faster, one can always untick the “view updates” box on the Interface tab.[1]
+Naturally, to make a model run faster, one can always untick the “view updates” box on the Interface tab.
+The same effect can be achieved by pushing the speed slider –situated in the middle of the interface toolbar– to its rightmost position, or by using primitive no-display in the code.
 This is a must in models that do not make use of the view, like the ones we are programming in this chapter, since it implies a significant speed-up at no cost.
-But beyond this simple piece of advice, in general, how can we know whether our model can run faster?
-A good first step is to try to identify inefficiencies in our code.
-These inefficiencies often take one of two possible forms:
+Thus, in our model, we should include the primitive no-display in procedure to setup, right after clear-all.

 update-graph